Tenure track assistant professor: Nadine Hauptmann

 Publications in QuMat

-Influence of surface relaxations on atomic-resolution imaging of a charge density wave material Nikhil S Sivakumar, Joost Aretz, Sebastian Scherb, Marion van Midden Mavrič, Nora Huijgen, Umut Kamber, Daniel Wegner, Alexander A Khajetoorians, Malte Rösner, Nadine Hauptmann Contributes to: Pillar 1, |
+| Influence of surface relaxations on scanning probe microscopy images of the charge density wave material 2H-NbSe2 Nikhil S. Sivakumar, Joost Aretz, Sebastian Scherb, Marion van Midden Mavrič, Nora Huijgen, Umut Kamber, Daniel Wegner, Alexander A. Khajetoorians, Malte Rösner, Nadine Hauptmann Phys.
+Rev. B 111, 075409 (February 2025) Contributes to: Pillar 1, |